-Research at the Department related to the topic of peace, peacebuilding and reconciliation.
+Research at the Department related to the topic of conflict dynamics.

 Threatening Ties: Understanding wartime civilian targeting along ethnic lines

 This research project will seek to identify the conditions under which civilians are more likely to be collectively targeted in internal armed conflicts on the basis of their ethnic identity.
 To this end, the project will collect global data on the ethnic affiliation of civilian targets for all civil wars from 1989-2014.

 Ending Atrocities: Third Party Interventions into Civil Wars

 This project aims to explore the role of third parties in civil war, with a particular emphasis on evaluating a broad set of measures to end atrocities and violent conflicts with disastrous consequences for the civilian population.